JBradbeer/gff-pin-escapes/doc_files/pin_and_turtle_escapes/2_side_control_escapes.md

 2. Insert elbow
 3. Bridge to create space
 4. Insert knee
-5. Take half gaurd
+5. Take half guard
-6. Switch to closed gaurd
+6. Switch to closed guard

 #### Creating space
 A fundamental requirement for a side control pin to be effective is that the head and hips of tori need to be on opposite sides of the body, even if they have hands clasped.
 As escapee, a main goal is to get their head and body to the same side as it will allow you to have an easier time getting your knee in